DeborahOlaboye/Pila/README.md

 server.listen(port);
 ```

 Each skill has a **dedicated wallet**.
-USDC from x402 payments settles directly to that wallet on Base via `facilitator.payai.network`.
+USDC from x402 payments settles directly to that wallet on Base via the x402 facilitator.
 No shared treasury — creators own their earnings.

 ### 2. PinionClient (Live Test Panel)